Didcot power stations: 2016 collapse

-By July 2024, there had been no further conclusion or updates.
-In September 2024, Champion wrote to the new Labour policing minister Diana Johnson to complain about the "insulting" delay in concluding the investigation into the collapse and asking Johnson to clarify when the probe might be concluded.

 2019 pylon fire

 During the demolition of the three remaining cooling towers on 18 August 2019, debris from one of the collapsing towers hit a nearby pylon, causing it to explode and catch fire.
 The substation was shut down to allow the fire to burn out without intervention.
 Several people received minor burns but did not require medical attention.
 Up to 40,000 homes lost electricity, until power was restored two hours later.

 Rail services

 Like many power stations built at the time, Didcot was served by a rail loop which is a branch from the Great Western Main Line.
 This allowed weekly coal and oil trains to service the Power Station.
 Rail facilities included a west-facing inlet connection and an east-facing station outlet connection to the GWML, hopper lines No. 1 and No. 2, and injectors for fly ash on a dust and ash disposal loop.
 The loop has not been used since the station's closure in 2013.

 The track has been partially lifted for construction of a new warehouse on the site of the old coal pits.
 The coal was first supplied from the Nottingham coalfields, then from South Wales or Avonmouth when the Northern coal pits were closed.
 The service from South Wales was usually operated by one Class 66 locomotive pulling 25 EWS Coal Cars.
 The service ran from Avonmouth in Bristol, down the main line, reversing at Didcot Parkway and into the power station.
 The connections to the main line were severed in mid-2018 in association with the Oxford area remodelling.